Love Com

-The story has been adapted as a live-action movie released in 2006, a 24-episode anime television series broadcast in 2007, and an adventure game released for PlayStation 2 released in 2006.
+The story has been adapted as a live-action film released in 2006, a 24-episode anime television series broadcast in 2007, and an adventure game released for PlayStation 2 released in 2006.
 Two drama CDs have also been produced.
-The manga and the live-action movie are licensed in North America by Viz.
+The manga and the live-action film were licensed in North America by Viz Media.
+The anime series was later licensed by Discotek Media, who also re-licensed the live-action film.

-A sequel series called Love Com D (or Lovely Complex Deluxe or "Lovely Complex Two") began serialization in the May 2009 issue of the bimonthly shōjo manga magazine Deluxe Margaret, focusing on Risa's younger brother.
+Two spin-off stories, Love Com Deluxe (published in Deluxe Margaret in 2009) and Love Com Two (published in Betsuma Two in 2012), were collected in a single volume in 2012.

+In 2004, Love Com received the 49th Shogakukan Manga Award for the shōjo category.

 Plot

 Love Com is a love story between a boy and a girl in Sakai, Osaka.
 The girl, Risa Koizumi, is 172 cm tall—much taller than the average Japanese girl.
 The boy, Atsushi Ōtani, is 156 cm—way below the height of the average Japanese boy.
 Because of this, the pair are called the "All Hanshin Kyojin" after a popular comedy duo that has a similar height difference.
-The difference in their heights is extremely exaggerated (in the opening credits of the anime, for example, the top of Ōtani's head doesn't even reach Risa's chin when it should be approximately level with her mouth.)

 During summer school, a very tall student named Ryouji Suzuki (from another class) shows up and Risa immediately falls for him because he is tall.
 There is a girl that Atsushi likes as well, so Risa and Atsushi decide to put aside their differences and help each other get their love interests.
-Their efforts fail spectacularly as Suzuki and the girl whom Ōtani had a crush on - Chiharu Tanaka - end up becoming a couple.
+Their efforts fail spectacularly as Suzuki and the girl whom Ōtani had a crush on, Chiharu Tanaka, end up becoming a couple.
 All is not lost though, since Risa and Ōtani become close friends.
 As they get to know each other better, Risa's feelings for Atsushi begin to blossom, and her love life gets complicated from there on.

-Almost all of the characters speak in Kansai-ben.